clnchn/clnchn.github.io/README.md

 # personal-website
-My personal website including demos and links to all of my side projects!
+My personal website with all of my side projects!